RidhimaKohli/hostel-web-app/README.md

 1. Fork and clone this repository.
 Press the fork button on the top right of this page.
 Then on your console type `git clone https://github.com/<your-username>/hostel-web-app`.
 Make sure to replace `<your-username>` with your github username.

-Note: If on windows, you can skip steps 2-6 and skip step 7.
+   **Note**: If on Windows, you can skip steps 3-6 by just executing the "SETUP_ENV.bat" file.
+After the batch file has been executed, follow step 5 whenever you open a new console for this project.

 2. Navigate to the project folder.
 Enter `cd hostel-web-app` on your console to shift to the current project folder.

-3. Setup of virtual environment.
+3. Setup the virtual environment.
-   Use any virtual management tool, either `conda` or the `virtualenv` package. `virtualenv` is preffered.
+   Use any virtual management tool, either `conda` or the `virtualenv` package. `virtualenv` is preffered for this project.
 To install `virtualenv` enter
    `pip install virtualenv` on your console.

-Note: Use `pip3` instead of `pip` if you use pip3 to install packages for your python3 installation.
+   **Note**: Use `pip3` instead of `pip` if you use pip3 to install packages for your python3 installation.

 4. Create a new virtual environment.
-Navigate to your To create a new environment for this project, type `virtualenv hostel-app` on your console.
+To create a new environment for this project, type `virtualenv hostel-app` on your console.
 This will create a virtual environment in python to install all our dependencies.

+   You can name your environment whatever you want.
+However to follow along with the steps and compatibility, the name "hostel-app" is preferred.

 5. Activate the environment.
-To activate the environment,
+To activate the environment, follow the instructions:

+   On windows: `/hostel-app/Scripts/activate`

+   On Linux/MacOs: `source hostel-app/bin/activate`

+   If activation is successful, you will see `(hostel-app)` as a prefix to every prompt in your console.

+6. Install dependencies.
+Installing all the dependencies is quite simple, just type `pip install -r requirements.txt` on your console.
+It should install all the dependencies automatically for you.
+Repeat this step whenever a new dependency is added/removed.

+Whenever you close the current terminal window, activate the virtual environment again by following step 5.

 ## Team